-In an effort to protect the health and safety of those enrolled in outdoor education overnight trips, ECS will require all participating students in grades 9 -12 and staff to be fully vaccinated for COVID-19.
-This vaccine policy will be consistently applied across all ECS sites for all overnight trips/excursions.
+In an effort to protect the health and safety of those enrolled in outdoor education overnight trips, ECS will require all participating students in grades 9 - 12 and staff to take a COVID-19 test before attending.
+Students and staff must test negative ahead of attending any overnight trip.